chiru381/flipkart/README.md

 28.upload image using cloudinary.and then using packages multer, streamfier, cloudinary.
 29.delete product frontend screen created. and backend api created.
 30.orders list show in frontend. and then created and populate method using in backend.
+31.after paid amount order is delivered.and then if paid amount shows for delivered button.